Ask someone to share their hopes and dreams with you, and the odds are high they’ll include at least one or two travel goals on their list.

 Define your travel goals

-The first step to achieve your travel goals is to define them.
+The first step to achieving your travel goals is to define them.
 Chasing a moving target is virtually impossible, so give yourself something tangible to work toward.

 To start the process, ask yourself a few questions.
 Where do you want to go?
 What do you want to see?